-The majority of melatonin is produced in the pineal gland of the brain, though smaller quantities are also made in other tissues of the body.
-Melatonin is released into the bloodstream and circulates throughout the body, where its presence is detected by receptors.
+The majority of natural melatonin is produced in the pineal gland of the brain, though smaller quantities are also made in other tissues of the body.
+Melatonin produced in the brain is released into the bloodstream and circulates throughout the body, where its presence is detected by receptors.
 These receptors then signal to the body that it is time to sleep.

 The production of melatonin is controlled by the circadian clock, which is located in the suprachiasmatic nuclei region of the brain.
-This is a tiny region of the brain in the hypothalamus, situated directly above the optic chiasm.
+This is a tiny region of the brain in the hypothalamus, itself a small region of the brain that performs a variety of important functions, including regulating the body’s temperature and sensations of hunger.
+The hypothalamus is situated directly above the optic nerves.
 The suprachiasmatic nuclei region is connected to the pineal gland through the nervous system.

 The circadian clock is regulated primarily by light received through the eyes, which tells it when and when not to signal for melatonin production.
-The circadian clock conveys to the rest of the body whether it is light or dark outside; information which accordingly sets off various functional processes, including the body’s sleep-wake timing, blood pressure regulation, seasonal reproduction (reproductive cycle) and core temperature regulation.
+The circadian clock conveys to the rest of the body whether it is light or dark outside, information which accordingly sets off various functional processes, including the body’s sleep-wake timing, blood pressure regulation, reproductive cycle and core temperature regulation.

 The body’s natural production of melatonin occurs when it is dark.
-Accordingly, melatonin levels typically begin increasing in the late evening, and maximum melatonin levels are usually reached between 2:00 and 4:00 a.m.
+Accordingly, melatonin levels typically begin increasing in the late evening, and maximum melatonin levels are usually reached between 2am and 4am.
 Levels of melatonin decline slowly thereafter, becoming barely detectable in the daytime.
-This cycle repeats every day; the body’s rhythm is kept to an approximate 24 hour cycle by the circadian clock, which roughly correlates with the light/dark cycle of nature.
+This cycle repeats every day; the body’s rhythm is kept to an approximate 24-hour cycle by the circadian clock, which roughly correlates with the light/dark cycle of nature.

 What are melatonin supplements used for?

-Melatonin is also available in synthetic form, typically as a capsule.
-Synthetic melatonin is able to reset the body’s circadian rhythm and bring on feelings of tiredness, making it a commonly prescribed supplement for those experiencing:
+Melatonin is also available as a supplement, typically as a capsule.
+Supplements of melatonin may be able to help reset the body’s circadian rhythm and bring on feelings of tiredness.
+Melatonin supplements may be prescribed for some people experiencing:

-- Benzodiazepine or nicotine withdrawal, facilitating a calmer tolerance of the withdrawal period
+- Benzodiazepine withdrawal, facilitating a calmer tolerance of the withdrawal period

-- Cancer adjuvant care, a care-plan alongside treatment for cancer
+- Cancer adjuvant care, as part of a care-plan alongside treatment for cancer

 - Shift-work disorder